kafkaesque-io/pulsar-beam/README.md

 In the current prototype, webhook registration is specified in ./config/prototype-db/default.json.

 The registration will be moved to a permenant database soon.

+### Sink source

+If a webhook's response contains a body and three headers including Authorization, TopicFn, and PulsarUrl, the beam server will send the body as a new event to another Pulsar's topic specified as in TopicFn and PulsarUrl.

 ## set up
 clone the repo at your gopath github.com/pulsar-beam folder.